Welcome to the Galloway Association of Glasgow

 Formed in 1791, the Association provides financial support for charitable, benevolent or educational purposes associated with Galloway, and encourages a love for and interest in Galloway.
 Explore these pages to learn about the Association and its charitable objectives, to apply for Funding, and to discover how to share our love of Galloway and its people (Gallovidians).

-The 2023 Annual Dinner was held on Saturday 30th September at Creebridge House Hotel.
-The guest speakers included Finlay Carson MSP, Neale McQuistin, and Emma Harper MSP.
+The 2024 Annual Dinner was held on Saturday 12th October at Creebridge House Hotel.
+The guest speakers included Fraser Sanderson, Katie Hagmann and Fraser Hunter.

 The 24-hour weather forecast from the BBC, based around Newton Stewart.